This page was updated on January 11, 2021.

-The Tennessee and Cumberland River Basins are two of the most biologically diverse river systems in North America.
-Home to more than 300 species of fish and 125 species of freshwater mussels, these river systems are an irreplaceable part of Tennessee’s natural heritage.
-These same waters are major drivers of Tennessee’s economy and quality of life.
-They generate hydroelectric power, support thirsty cities and crops, and fuel a booming outdoor tourism economy.
+Formidable in their own right, more than 300 fish species and 125 species of freshwater mussels make the Tennessee and Cumberland river basins two of the most biologically diverse river systems in North America and an irreplaceable part of Tennessee’s natural heritage.
+These same waters are major drivers of Tennessee’s economy, and key to local livelihoods and general quality of life.
+They also generate hydroelectric power, support thirsty cities and crops, and fuel a booming outdoor tourism economy.

-The Nature Conservancy has a long history of success in both the Tennessee and Cumberland River basins.
-For decades, we have worked with partners to protect and restore Tennessee's freshwater treasures—in particular the Duck, Elk, and Clinch rivers.
-But balancing the needs of people and nature in the 21st century will require translating our local successes with these rivers to entire river basins.
+For decades, TNC has worked with partners on several successful projects in both the Tennessee and Cumberland river basins.
+In particular, this work includes protecting and restoring key aquatic wildlife habitat in the Duck, Elk and Clinch rivers.
+However, balancing the needs of people and nature in the 21st century requires translating our local successes to entire river basins.

-The Tennessee and Cumberland Rivers Program is pursuing strategies that restore or maintain ecosystem processes at a basin-scale and sustain nature’s benefits for future generations.
-Our strategies include:
+In response, TNC’s Tennessee and Cumberland Rivers program is pursuing several strategies aimed at restoring or maintaining ecosystem processes at a basin-wide scale.
+These strategies include:

-• Working with partners to strategically prioritize and remove or modify aquatic barriers like low-head dams (see one of our recent dam removals).
+- Working with partners to prioritize and remove or modify aquatic barriers like low-head dams.

-• Bringing science, planning, and project management expertise to watershed planning, ecosystem restoration and river management efforts.
+- Bringing science and habitat management expertise to watershed planning, ecosystem restoration and river management efforts.